KatamariJr/gorm.io/pages/docs/context.md

 ## Continuous session mode

-Continuous session mode usually used when you want to perform a group of operations, for example:
+Continuous session mode is usually used when you want to perform a group of operations, for example:

 ```go
 tx := db.WithContext(ctx)